see copyright notice. Page created 21-May-2001 updated 2-Nov-2019. Use the button groups above to navigate quickly around the site.

 The power supply has long since been cannibalised but I remember being determined to spend as little as possible on the project, so the HT was rectified straight from the mains (no transformer).
 I grudgingly put a transformer in for the 5V logic supply, but because the logic current draw was more-or-less constant, I got away with a large wirewound resistor instead of the conventional voltage regulator :)

 The rightmost (seconds) display was a genuine B-5092-A Nixie Tube, made by Burroughs in the USA.
 The rest were type GN-4A made by STC/ITT in England.
 I must have had some spares because I dissected one to yield the set of cathodes pictured right.

-I designed the Rewbichron (1982) and Rewbichron 2 (1983) MSF Clocks as constructional projects for the magazine Radio & Electronics World for which kits were marketed by Ambit International (later Cirkit).
-The latter design featured flexible display options, including LED and LCD digital modules, but here's a display that never made it to market!
+I designed the software and circuitry (excluding the receiver module) for the Rewbichron (1982) and Rewbichron 2 (1983) MSF Clock kits, sold by Ambit International (later Cirkit) and described in the magazine Radio & Electronics World.
+The latter design was always intended to support more elegant displays than the original 7-segment LEDs, but here's one that never made it to market!
 It's based around an NEC Fluorescent Indicator Panel type FIP60B30T, which was essentially a valve with 60 radial anodes and two annular mesh grids, such that you could make a long or short illuminated "hand" appear at a given place by pulsing everything as necessary.
 The challenge was to find a sane way of multiplexing the electrodes to make three hands go round as expected.